GMC-DRL/MetaBox/README.md

     np.exp(x)
     ```

-  * `T1` is the evaluation time of the first problem in test set and is consistent for all algorithms.
+  * `T1` is the evaluation time of the first problem in test set.

   * `T2` is the test time of a specific algorithm running on the first problem in test set.